BinaryBobcat/BinaryBobcat.github.io/_pages/about.md

 - **CompTIA**
   - Security+ (Sec+)
 - **Blackhat Training:**
+  - A Basic Guide to Bug Hunting with Ghidra
+  - Practical Drone Hacking Zero to Hero
   - Reverse Engineering Firmware with Ghidra
   - The Shellcode Lab
   - Assessing and Exploiting Control Systems and IIoT